Fire Island (Anchorage, Alaska): Fire Island Air Force Station

-In September 1951, the U.S. Air Force 626th Airborne Control and Warning Squadron was established on the island at a base on its southern end called Fire Island Air Force Station.
+In September 1951, the U.S. Air Force 626th Aircraft Control and Warning Squadron was established on the island at a base on its southern end called Fire Island Air Force Station.
 Staffed by about 200 personnel, the base was an air defense radar center and Nike surface-to-air missile site for NORAD, doubling as a Federal Aviation Administration air traffic control radar and communications site.
 Since the island is not connected to the mainland, all supplies came by helicopter from Elmendorf Air Force Base and, during summer, by barge from Anchorage.
 A runway was built during the first years of the base's existence; however, during the 1964 Alaska earthquake – one of the largest in recorded history – the airfield subsided into the ocean, leaving helicopter as the only way of reaching the island by air.

 Fire Island AFS closed in 1969, leaving the FAA as the sole user of the island.
 The base site was cleaned up in the 1990s, and the facilities razed.
 The FAA site stayed open until 1980, when new Kenai-based radar became active.
 In 1982, the site of the old air station was turned over to the native corporation Cook Inlet Region, Inc. (CIRI) as federal surplus property.

 Currently, CIRI owns 90% of Fire Island's 4,000 acres, the rest belonging to the FAA and the US Coast Guard.
 The FAA maintains a private general aviation airfield on the east corner of the island, which has one runway.
 Data from 1976 showed the airfield hosted, on average, 25 landings and takeoffs each month.
 Access to the island is by permission only.